TITLERIVALS

 This is why rough play against a lenient ref is so dangerous for the opposition.
 You rarely get carded, and every uncalled foul chips away at their game.

 Scout the referee before every match.
-Their name and profile are shown on the fixtures list, in the squad manager next to the aggression dropdown, and on the match page.
+Their name, rating, and strictness are shown on the next match card, in the squad manager next to the aggression dropdown, and on the match prep page.